About

 I'm a software engineer with a sharp eye for UX and design, meticulous attention to detail, and a relentless focus on quality.

 Skilled in Vue, Nuxt, and full-stack TypeScript, I turn ideas into refined, user-friendly experiences.
-I'm driven by a deep curiosity and a passion for UX/UI design, developer experience, and writing clean, maintainable code.
+I'm driven by a deep curiosity and a pure passion for UX/UI design, developer experience, and writing clean, maintainable code.

 Beyond code, I'm obsessed with Bitcoin and a strong advocate for the right to privacy, freedom of speech, self-sovereignty, and open-source software.
 I'm also deeply interested in economics, cryptography, psychology, and literature.